storm-software/media-kit/tools/scripts/README.md

-# Monorepo Template - Shared Scripts Tools
+# Media Kit - Shared Scripts Tools

-A collection of tools for managing shared configuration files used in the Monorepo Template monorepo.
+A collection of tools for managing shared configuration files used in the Media Kit monorepo.

 This library was generated with [Nx](https://nx.dev).